syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Slide.md

 {% highlight vb.net %}
 [VB.NET]

-'Open an existing presentation.
+'Opens an existing presentation.

 Dim presentation_1 As IPresentation = Presentation.Open("Presentation.pptx")

-'Retrieve the slide instance.
+'Retrieves the slide instance.

 Dim slide As ISlide = presentation_1.Slides(0)

-'Create a cloned copy of slide.
+'Creates a cloned copy of slide.

 Dim slideClone As ISlide = slide.Clone()

-'Add a new text box to the cloned slide.
+'Adds a new text box to the cloned slide.

 Dim textboxShape As IShape = slideClone.AddTextBox(0, 0, 250, 250)

-'Add a paragraph with text content to the shape.
+'Adds a paragraph with text content to the shape.

 textboxShape.TextBody.AddParagraph("Hello Presentation")

-'Add the slide to the presentation.
+'Adds the slide to the presentation.

 presentation_1.Slides.Add(slideClone)

-'Save the presentation to the file system.
+'Saves the presentation to the file system.

 presentation_1.Save("Output.pptx")

-'Close the presentation
+'Closes the presentation

 presentation_1.Close()